njleonzhang/vue-data-tables/docs/serverData.md

 ## working mode

-`DataTablesServer` can be used in two mode: `auto loading mode` and `free mode`.
+`DataTablesServer` can be used in two modes: `auto loading mode` and `free mode`.
-In both mode, you must provide the following props:
+In both modes, you must provide the following props:

  | Property | Desc | Type | Default value |
  | -- | -- | -- | -- |